LeonardA-L/jumping-from-angular1-to-angular/markdowns/components.md

 });
 ```

 But hey, how does it work?
 How do I use this component in a template?
-Will it be `<componentName>` or `<component-name>`?
+There is some angular1 magic where camel case `<componentName>` will become `<component-name>` but it's kinda odd, especially since you didn't ask for it.
 What if I want to specify a custom tag name that is different from the name of the component?

 Let's look at how Angular does it.
 You need a class and a `@Component` decorator: